dashinja/maid-bot/README.md

 ### Back End

-The Back-end is built with NodeJS and Sequelize for the database.
+The Back-end is built with NodeJS, Express Server and Sequelize ORM for the database.

 ```
 server